 • Ductwork quality and age.

-• How many windows you have and the style, because expansive or picture windows might be lower efficiency.
+• How many windows your house has and the style, as large or picture windows can be more inefficient.

 • If your home gets more sun or shade.